lantr-io/cosmex/docs/Whitepaper.md

 ### Rebalance by Cosmex

 In a simple form it's a two or more party swap initiated by the exchange.
+This allows Cosmex to settle trades between clients and keep channels balanced, batching multiple rebalances into a single on-chain transaction.

+Cosmex uses `Guard` scripts or `withdraw 0` reward scripts to run the swap logic.

 ```mermaid
 flowchart LR